 The scope of these procedures is not just for those cases relating to significant harm and should be applied in all circumstances where an allegation is made or a concern arises that any person who works or has worked with children, in a paid or unpaid capacity, has, towards any child:

-Possibly committed a criminal offence against or related to a child, or
+possibly committed a criminal offence against or related to a child

-Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children
+behaved towards a child or children in a way that indicates they may pose a risk of harm to children

 Allegations may arise in a number of ways from a number of sources e.g. a concern, suspicion, complaint or report from a child, parent or other adult within or outside of the organisation; information arising from a disciplinary, criminal or s47 child protection investigation.